 There’s a deep history to honoring the lives of fallen members of the Armed Services.
 People started celebrating Memorial Day after the Civil War, though it didn’t become an official holiday until 1971, according to HISTORY.

 Parades are just a part of that long history.
-You can search online to see the events set to unfold in your community to remember military members in the Army, Marines, Navy, Air Force, Coast Guard, and National Guard who have made the ultimate sacrifice.
+If COVID-19 precautions in your area allow, search online to see the events set to unfold in your community to remember military members in the Army, Marines, Navy, Air Force, Coast Guard, and National Guard who have made the ultimate sacrifice.

 Pray for the Families of Fallen Servicemen and Women